swarbler/bestof/audio/dacs-and-amps.md

 - **under $200:** Fiio K11 *($129)* or K7 *($199)* / Topping DX3 Pro+ *($199)* / SMSL DL100 *($179)* or DL200 *($189)* / Schiit Magni Unity *($189)*
 - **desktop streamer:** Fiio R7 *($699)*

+> The Fiio R9 *($1499)* has a much better DAC and AMP than the R7, but is quite a bit more expensive

 #### USB

 - **under $10:** *Apple dongle*